michael-franke/intro-data-analysis/notes/04_course-outline.md

   - Bernoulli distribution
   - Beta binomial distribution
   - Poisson distribution
-- Understanding distributions as random variables [IN PROGRESS]
+- Understanding distributions as random variables [IN PROGRESS] (if the integration of WebPPL is possible then better to do it with WebPPL)

 3. Exponential Family and Maximum Entropy